-Philips is to release a revamped version of its iOS and Android app for controlling Hue smart lights later this month.
+Philips has released a revamped version of its iOS and Android app for controlling Hue smart lights.

-The new app, which is dubbed Hue 3.0, will replace the current version, introduce a new design and bring back many of the abandoned features from version 1.
-The company has also promised that the new app will be faster to use.
+The new app, dubbed Hue 3.0, replaces the current version, with a new design and a return of many of the abandoned features from version 1.
+The company has also claimed that the new app is faster to use.

 A big change that's immediately noticeable is a visual overhaul of the design.
 Everything is now contained in rounded boxes rather than full screen and this gives it a much more modern feel in-keeping with both iOS 11 and the latest versions of Android.